Ruma543/rococo-mart-client/README.md

    registration process first.
 Details route have their selected brand product and they can see the product details or update the product.

-4.if the user select details button then see the details information of selected product.
+4. If the user select details button then see the details information of selected product.
 If user click add button then the product card is save in the my cart page.

 5. If a user wants to empty the cart on the 'My Cart' page, they can do so.
 On this page, users can see only the products they have selected.